Abdelmalek Essaâdi University

-Abdelmalek Essaâdi University (جامعة عبدالمالك السعدي) is a Moroccan public university created in 1989.
-It is considered to be the main university in the North of the Morocco.
-This university is made up of 15 institutions, including schools and establishments spread across the Tanger-Tétouan-AL Hoceima region and in the city of Larache.
-It covers the fields of science, law, economics, humanities and letters and technology.
-In 2016, the university established the CONFUCIUS Institute for Chinese Language Learning, the third nationwide institute.
+The Abdelmalek Essaâdi University is a Moroccan public university established in 1989 and headquartered in Tétouan.
+It is one of the main higher education institutions in northern Morocco.

+The university comprises 15 institutions, including faculties, schools, and institutes, distributed across the Tanger-Tétouan-Al Hoceïma region as well as in the city of Larache.
+It offers programs in several fields, including sciences, law, economics and management, humanities and social sciences, as well as science and technology.

+In 2016, the university inaugurated a Confucius Institute dedicated to the teaching of Chinese language and culture, becoming the third institute of this type in Morocco.

+The university was ranked 82nd in the 2016 regional ranking of Arab universities published by U.S. News & World Report.

 History

 Abdelmalek Essaâdi University was founded by virtue of Dahir no. 189-144 dated 23 Rabia Ier 1410 (23 October 1989) completed by Dahir no. 177-398 of 16 October 1975 relating to the creation of universities.